 Taking in a city for a vacation can be a heavy task.
 Especially in London, with so much to see.
 I was tasked with showing my long time friend around the city and we saw some of London’s best sights all within 11 hours.

-My friend Lily and her friend Avalon added London on to their European adventure and we had one day to take in as much as the city as possible.
+My friends added London on to their European adventure and we had one day to take in as much as the city as possible.
 What started off as brunch on a Saturday morning turned into a long, 11-hour day.
-I was able to show Lily and Avalon my favorite spots while also seeing new sights myself.
+I was able to show my friends my favorite spots while also seeing new sights myself.

 Our next adventure was in Covent Garden, home to where I work, so I was happy to show them what my everyday life was like.
 We stopped by my work, went through a few shops and I even showed them a hidden gem I found right near Covent Garden, Neal’s Yard.
 Neal’s Yard consists of colorful buildings, cafes, and spas.
 The building is filled with flowers and every color under the sun!
 We then turned the corner and stopped for classic cake and tea.